What does SME IPO Mean?

 #1 Risky Bets

-SMEs are usually very early in their lifestages when they hit the primary markets and thus, there are several risks in SME IPO investing.
-While it means that investors get a chance to pick potential multibaggers fairly early in SME IPOs, this seeming advantage comes with the inherent downside of losing money where fundamentals aren’t strong or business may deteriorate in future.
+SMEs are usually very early in their life stages when they hit the primary markets and thus, there are several risks in SME IPO investing.
+While it means that investors get a chance to pick potential multibaggers fairly early in SME IPOs, this seeming advantage comes with the inherent downside of losing money where fundamentals aren’t strong or business may deteriorate in the future.
 Needless to say, this is a risky combination and represents a double-edged sword.
-In some ways, SME IPO investing is like VC investing where 9 out of 10 bets go wrong and majority of positive returns are scored by just 1 or 2 companies.
+In some ways, SME IPO investing is like VC investing where 9 out of 10 bets go wrong and the majority of positive returns are scored by just 1 or 2 companies.

 Read Also: How to identify good IPOs

 #2 SME IPO Investing: Big Application and Lot Size

 SME IPO investing typically involves applications in excess of INR100,000 which is quite high when compared to INR14,000-15,000 for mainboard IPOs.
-This high entry barrier is not just limited to initial allotment of shares but is also applicable during subsequent trading in these shares.
+This high entry barrier is not just limited to the initial allotment of shares but is also applicable during subsequent trading in these shares.
 For example, an SME IPO with a bid lot of 2,000 shares will retain this lot size and investors can only trade in the multiples of this lot size.

 In other words, an investor cannot buy or sell in fractions of lot size which makes these stocks highly illiquid.
-This is different from mainboard IPOs where the concept of lot size is limited to primary market only and subsequent trading can happen in multiples of one share.
+This is different from mainboard IPOs where the concept of lot size is limited to the primary market only and subsequent trading can happen in multiples of one share.

 #3 SEBI is not in the picture

-Unlike IPOs on the mainboard exchanges where market regulator SEBI plays an active role right from vetting prospectus to give observations, SME IPOs are mostly managed by stock exchanges.
+Unlike IPOs on the mainboard exchanges where market regulator SEBI plays an active role right from vetting prospectus to giving observations, SME IPOs are mostly managed by stock exchanges.
 As such, the draft prospectus of an SME IPO candidate is not examined by SEBI.